 “The Christmas effect”

-The holiday season often brings with it small increases in blood sugar and cholesterol levels.
+The holiday season often brings with it small increases in blood sugar and cholesterol levels, and also body weight.
 GPs usually detect these changes when checking up on their patients in January.

 But the good news is that studies suggest that this effect subsides quickly in most people, bringing blood glucose and cholesterol levels back to pre-Christmas levels by February or March.